Intent

 - Select a mixture of competitive and non-competitive activities.

-- Provide for lots of activity and maximum involvement - do not play full-sided games (eg 11-a-side football) where the weaker players will have little contact with the ball.
+- Provide for lots of activity and maximum involvement - do not play full-sided games (eg 11-a-side football) where maximum ball contact time is diminished.

 - Mix abilities where appropriate.
 In games, this will develop the skills of the weaker players and ensure fair competition.
 In Dance and Gymnastics, this will encourage less confident children to be more involved in a group activity.